 Let’s get one thing straight immediately.
-The biggest silent killer in any portfolio isn’t a market crash—it’s the behavioral itch to tinker that ruins long-term compounding when a strategy inevitably underperforms for three years.
-That is exactly why we need to examine legacy mutual funds.
-I’ve been in Thor mode lately, executing an offense-only siege on my core factor exposures and hunting for maximum capital efficiency.
-But amidst all that high-velocity allocation, we need to address a structural reality that most DIY investors ignore: these legacy funds aren’t just old products.
-They are survivor-biased architectures that have physically lived through the inflationary shocks of the 70s, the tech wreck, and the 2008 liquidity crisis.
+The biggest silent killer in any portfolio isn’t a market crash—it’s the behavioral itch to tinker that ruins long-term compounding when a strategy inevitably underperforms for three consecutive years.
+I’ve been executing an offense-only siege on my core factor exposures lately, hunting for maximum capital efficiency.
+But amidst all that high-velocity allocation, we need to address a structural reality that most DIY investors ignore: legacy mutual funds aren’t just old products.
+They are survivor-biased architectures that have physically lived through the inflationary shocks of the 1970s, the tech wreck, and the 2008 liquidity crisis.
+They have the scar tissue to prove it.
+The mechanical trade-off means their lack of intraday trading flexibility forces behavioral discipline, anchoring a portfolio when the live tracking error becomes uncomfortable.

 Let’s initiate the breakdown, starting with the exact parameters of what qualifies as a legacy fund and why they still command such immense institutional capital.